Grilling vs. Barbecuing

 Because it makes the meat taste so much better, assuming you don’t douse the coals with lighter fluid.
 Really, don’t do that.

-We like using hardwood lump charcoal.
+I like using hardwood lump charcoal.
 It burns clean, lights quickly and imparts a hint of smokiness to whatever you’re cooking.

 There is one more grilling method that we can’t overlook – campfire cooking.